gy19rgm/GEOG5990Assessment1/README.md

 ## GEOG5990Assessment1
-Repository of GEOG5990 Assessment 1 material
+#### Repository of GEOG5990 Assessment 1 material

-This is an Agent Based Model in which sheep move around within a field, eating grass and sharing with neighbouring sheep.
-Sheep dogs exist in the same field.
-If a sheep spots a sheepdog, they run in the opposite direction.
-If a sheep wanders into a dog's vision, they sprint towards the sheep, reducing speed as they get closer.
-This continues until a. total iterations is reached or, b. all sheep's personal store is full.
+This is an Agent Based Model in which sheep and sheepdogs interact within a 300 by 300 field environment, eating, running and herding as they go.

 ### Repository Contents:
-1. **__pycache__:**
-2. **LICENSE**: GNU General Public License v3.0
+1. **LICENSE**: GNU General Public License v3.0
-3. **Model.py:** Main agent based framework code
+2. **Model.py:** Main agent based framework code
-4. **agentframework.py**: code containing Agents (sheep) and Dogs class
+3. **agentframework.py**: code containing Agents (sheep) and Dogs class
-5. **in.txt:** text file containing values used in setting up the environment
+4. **in.txt:** text file containing values used in setting up the environment
-6. **README.md:** this file is the README.md file - it explains the contents of the GEOG5990Assessment1 folder
+5. **README.md:** this file is the README.md file - it explains the contents of the GEOG5990Assessment1 folder

+### Getting Started
+Download the entire repository onto your personal computer in order to run

 ### Running the model
-- The model can be run from the python command line by navigating to the
+* The model can be run from the  command prompt by navigating to the current working directory and typing 'python Model.py
-- run in command line 'python Model.py'
-- Explain GUI?
+* Alternatively, the model can be run from within a programming software, such as Spyder

 ### Expectations
-- animation pop-up
-- sheep movement
-- dog movement
-- herding
-- how it ends (aka sheep full or iterations over)
+Upon opening the model, a blank GUI will appear.
+From here, the number of sheep and sheepdogs can be selected by adjusting the sliders and the model can be run from either the drop down menu or the "4.
+Watch the sheepdog herd the sheep!" button.
+The animation will end when either a. total number of iterations are reached or, b. all sheep's personal stores reach a pre-determined capacity.

 ### License
-This project is licensed under the GNU ... - see License.md file link for details
+This project is licensed under the GNU General Public License v3.0 - see the [License.md](https://github.com/gy19rgm/GEOG5990Assessment1/blob/master/LICENSE) file for further details

-### Acknowledments
-- Andy Turner? - whoever wrote the https://www.geog.leeds.ac.uk/courses/computing/study/core-python/